CUBoulderBoy/CSCI3155Lab1/README.md

 To import the Lab 1 project files into Eclipse, go to

-    File > Import > Existing Projects into Workspace (under General)
+    File > Import > Archive File (under General)

-and then select

-    Select archive file:

-and browse to the lab1.zip that you downloaded from the course website.
+and then select lab1.zip that you downloaded from the course website.

 ### Command-Line Tools